 Alternatively, pumps and wedges are a great way to stay cool in the summer months, while guys should stick with boat shoes/trainers.

 Bottom line: even if your office is casual, there’s a time and a place for flip flops.

 The saying ‘if you’ve got it, flaunt it’ doesn’t really apply in the workplace.

 For example, plunging necklines, short skirts, short shorts, and crop tops are all perfectly good options for a night out or a day at the beach, but they may not be appropriate for the workplace.

 Instead, keep it conservative.
 Girls can keep cool in loose fitting blouses and maxi dresses/skirts, whilst guys can go for chinos and a light shirt (or t-shirt, if your employer allows it).

 Bottom line: be memorable, but not for the wrong reasons.

-Some employers allow staff to wear shorts, with some professions positively encouraging it (e.g. postman, fitness instructor, shorts model).
+Some employers allow staff to wear shorts.
+In fact, some professions actively encourage it (e.g. postman, fitness instructor, shorts model).
 But most don’t – especially if your office is particularly formal.